How This Chartered Accountant Started a New Life in Tokyo, Japan as an Expat

 - Keep on the left side of the escalator to allow people in a hurry to pass on the right.

-- Removing shoes when you enter someone's home.
+- removing your shoes when you enter someone’s home.

-- Refraining from unnecessary honking, following the traffic rules and Pedestrian signals.
+- Refraining from unnecessary honking and following the traffic rules and pedestrian signals

-- Some of these, especially pertaining to public hygiene and consciousness can easily be adapted in India.
+- Some of these, especially those pertaining to public hygiene and consciousness, can easily be adapted in India.

 Places to visit in Japan

-- I moved to Japan in Oct'17.
-This was one of the busiest months for us as my company was into its Quarterly closing.
+- I moved to Japan in Oct’17.
+This was one of the busiest months for us as my company was into its quarterly closing.
 So, I was occupied with work most of the days.
 I did go on some one-day trips during the weekends to nearby places.
-I also went around Tokyo to get a feel of the city.
+I also went around Tokyo to get a feel for the city.

 - Japan is full of interesting places.
-The Hanami or Cherry Blossom festival which occurs in March-April attracts many people to witness the pink flowers in bloom.
+The Hanami, or cherry blossom, festival, which occurs in March and April, attracts many people to witness the pink flowers in bloom.

 - In Tokyo, there are many good nightclubs and shopping districts like Akihabara and Shibuya to indulge oneself.

-- Kyoto offers a more relaxed environment where you can see the old world Japan.
-It is recommended to go there during Autumn to see the leaves turn red.
+- Kyoto offers a more relaxed environment where you can see old-world Japan.
+It is recommended to go there during the autumn to see the leaves turn red.

-- Sapporo in the north is famous for the snow festival which happens in February where enormous structures of snow are made for a competition.
+- Sapporo in the north is famous for the snow festival, which happens in February and involves building enormous structures of snow for a competition.

 - Okinawa in the south is also popular among tourists for its relatively warmer climate.